damianogui/rcaa/README.md

 # RCAA

-Architecture and design office interested in the essential, the functional, the radical.
+Architecture and design office.

+Scarcity of means/Clarity of intent

 Via Camonia 6, Bologna, Italy